- The Fannie Lou Hamer, Rosa Parks, and Coretta Scott King

 to states to improve election administration, including replacing outdated voting systems.

-We encourage anyone with a complaint about voting discrimination to let us know what
+We encourage anyone with a complaint about possible violations of the federal voting rights laws to contact us.

 FAQ's - Frequently Asked Questions.